Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ## What's next

-[Create an OAuth app](/docs/resources/create-oauth-app) to allow authorization between AI Unlimited and your Git provider account.
+[Create an OAuth app](/docs/resources/create-oauth-app) to allow authentication between AI Unlimited and your Git provider account.